Analysis | Republican politics and right-wing media continue to fuse

 The relationship between the right’s favorite cable news network and the right’s soon-to-be favorite politician was obviously more significant than it seemed at the time.
-Trump had reinvented himself as a TV star with “The Apprentice” and then begun to dip his toes into the political world largely by echoing narratives that were popular in right-wing media: questions about Barack Obama’s birthplace, alarmism over the Ebola virus, the dangers of immigration.
+Trump had reinvented himself as a TV star with “The Apprentice” and had begun to dip his toes into the political world largely by echoing narratives that were popular in right-wing media: questions about Barack Obama’s birthplace, alarmism over the Ebola virus, the dangers of immigration.
 The Fox News gig established him firmly in both worlds at once.

 When Trump announced his candidacy in mid-2015, he did so by elevating things that most Republican politicians wouldn’t say — but that right-wing media personalities couldn’t stop talking about.
 The Republican establishment tried to maintain a firewall from the rhetoric of the base, out of concern about the electoral repercussions.
 Trump ripped the firewall apart, bringing along just enough consumers of that rhetoric to squeak into the White House.